 Deputy Chief Low has served as the Training Chief for Monroe County Fire Rescue, City of Tamarac, and as Course Manager for the Center for Domestic Preparedness Hazardous Materials Training, Incident Command, and Instructor Certification programs.

-As the Logistics Section Deputy Chief for the Greater Naples Fire Rescue District he is responsible for providing leadership and management of the Department Training, Health and Safety, and Fleet Management Branches.
+As the Training and Special Operations Section Deputy Chief for the Greater Naples Fire Rescue District he is responsible for providing leadership and management of the District Training, Health and Safety, and Special Operations Branches.

 Alan McLaughlinDeputy Chief/Logistics